Quantifying the unextendibility of entanglement: Efficiently computable entanglement measures

 With $D_{\min}$, we define the min-unextendible entanglement as follows. \begin{definition}[Min-unextendible entanglement] For a given bipartite state $\rho_{AB}$, the min-unextendible entanglement is defined as

 \end{definition}

 Note that the infimum in~\eqref{eq:min-unextendible} can be replaced with a minimum.

-Much like the max-unextendible entanglement, the min-unextendible entanglement can also be calculated as the solution to a semidefinite program and shown to be additive.
+Much like the max-unextendible entanglement, the min-unextendible entanglement can also be calculated as the solution to a semidefinite program.
 The following two optimization programs satisfy strong duality, and both evaluate to $2^{-2E_{\min}^u(\rho_{AB})}$.
+We derive the dual SDP in Appendix~\ref{app:dual-SDP-derivations}.

+Following similarly to the proof of Proposition~\ref{prop:max-dditivity}, we can show that the min-unextendible entanglement is additive.

 \begin{proposition}[Additivity] Let $\rho_{A_1B_1}\in\cS(A_1B_1)$ and $\rho_{A_2B_2}\in\cS(A_2B_2)$ be two bipartite states.
 It holds that